Introduction

 #> [1] FALSE

 Great!
-The function was able to repair the full duplicate, without any manual intervention.
-That still leaves us with the sibling overwrite, but that’s a more complex issue that would require manual intervention.
+Notice what happened here: the function was able to repair the full duplicate, without any manual intervention.
+That still leaves us with the sibling ID conflict, but that’s a more complex issue that would require manual intervention.
 We’ll leave that for now.

 Sometimes, an individual’s parents’ IDs may be incorrectly listed as their own ID, leading to within-row duplicates.
 The checkIDs function can also identify these errors: